oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 	<copy>ALTER USER DBSNMP IDENTIFIED BY "<password>";</copy>
 	```

-7. The service Vault is necessary to securely store DBSNMP password.
+8. The service Vault is necessary to securely store the DBSNMP password.
 Click the navigation menu, click the link *Identity & Security* and click on *Vault*

 	![Image alt text](images/image13.png)

-8. Make sure you are in the compartment *LiveLabs* and click on *Create Vault*
+9. Make sure you are in the *LiveLabs* compartment and click on *Create Vault*

 	![Image alt text](images/image14.png)

-9. Provide the name *LiveLabs_Vault1* and click on *Create Vault*
+10. Provide the name *LiveLabs_Vault1* and click on *Create Vault*

 	![Image alt text](images/image15.png)

-10. Select the newly created vault and click on *Master Encryption Keys* under *Resources*.
+11. Select the newly created vault and click on *Master Encryption Keys* under *Resources*.
 Click on *Create Key*.

 	![Image alt text](images/image16.png)

-11. Make sure you are in the compartment *LiveLabs*, use Protection Mode *Software* and provide the name *DBSystem-LiveLabs_Key*.
+12. Make sure you are in the *LiveLabs* compartment, use Protection Mode *Software* and provide the name *DBSystem-LiveLabs_Key*.
 Click on *Create Key*.

 	![Image alt text](images/image17.png)

-12. Select the newly created vault and click on *Secret* under *Resources*.
+13. Select the newly created vault and click on *Secret* under *Resources*.
 Click on *Create Secret*.

 	![Image alt text](images/image18.png)

-13. Make sure you are in the compartment *LiveLabs*, provide the name *DBSystem-LiveLabs_DBSNMP*, the description *Password of the user DBSNMP*, select the Encrytion Key previously created, and provide the secret content, the password of DBSNMP.
+14. Make sure you are in the *LiveLabs* compartment, provide the name *DBSystem-LiveLabs_DBSNMP*, the description *Password of the user DBSNMP*, select the Encrytion Key previously created, and provide the secret content, the DBSNMP password.
 Click on *Create Secret*.

 	![Image alt text](images/image19.png)

 ## Task 3: Create the Database Management Private Endpoint and Network Security Group (NSG)

-The database management private endpoint resides in the database subnet and allows the communication between the database and Database Management service.
+The database management private endpoint resides in the database subnet and allows communication between the database and Database Management service.

-1. Click the navigation menu, click the link *Observability & Management*, and then *Administration * under *Database Management*.
+1. Click the navigation menu, click the *Observability & Management* menu item, and then *Administration * under *Database Management*.

 	![Image alt text](images/image20.png)

 2. Select *Private Endpoint* under *Administration*.
-Make sure you are in the compartement *LiveLabs* and click on *Create private endpoint*.
+Make sure you are in the *LiveLabs* compartement and click on *Create private endpoint*.

 	![Image alt text](images/image21.png)

-3. Provide the name *LiveLabs_DBMGMT_PrivateEndpoint*, the description *Database Management PrivateEndpoint for compartment LiveLabs*, make sure you are in the compartment *LiveLabs* and provide the VCN and public subnet information where the DBCS resides.
+3. Provide the name LiveLabs_DBMGMT_PrivateEndpoint, the description *Database Management PrivateEndpoint for LiveLabs compartment*, make sure you are in the *LiveLabs* compartment and provide the VCN and public subnet information where the DBCS resides.
 Click on *Create private endpoint*.

 	![Image alt text](images/image22.png)